 The Tramway Museum Society, its Membership and its Museum

 This fascinating Museum began during the decline of the tram in the 1950s.
-Founder members became ‘people with a mission’ to rescue, store and restore as many types of tram as possible.
-The National Tramway Museum has developed into a major tourist attraction on the world stage, and is an important research centre for historians, scholars and students.
+Founder members of the Tramway Museum Society became ‘people with a mission’ to rescue, store and restore as many types of tram as possible.
+The Society created the National Tramway Museum, which has developed into Crich Tramway Village, a major tourist attraction on the world stage, and an important research centre for historians, scholars, and students.

 Volunteers at the Museum are relied upon to perform a thousand and one different tasks.

 Armchair enthusiasts – those who are interested simply in the project but not physically active – are just as welcome as the more energetic.
 Nor do you need to know anything about trams in order to become an active participant.

 Lots of youngsters who have never seen a tram in its original setting are finding the Museum the basis of a new, fascinating and rewarding hobby.
 On the other hand, more senior people too, make a significant contribution.
 Our members are drawn from all walks of life, and from all parts of the world.
 Meeting and working with them is an interesting experience in itself.